Spinning a tale or two about the web of life

 Populations of these game birds are subject to many ups and downs.
 Typically, this is the result of being both reliant on a reliable and constant supply of invertebrates, grain and grass or in the case of pheasant all of these.
 On the other hand, healthy populations of ‘game birds’ support many predating animals – fox and stoat, or bird – sparrow hawk, peregrine and jay, or reptile – grass snake, which like the jay, happen also to take eggs.
 This web of life is complex.
 So fluctuations in the population of ‘game’ birds have an impact on those above and below them and vice versa.

 Early morning – the hour before dawn – the airwaves are the province of blackbirds, chaffinches, starlings and thrushes.
-Blackbirds having made the running during January although due for a comeback in March, fall silent in February leaving the way clear for Mavis (the thrush) to rehearse any one of over 100 tunes it has in its extended repertoire.
+Blackbirds having made the running during January although due for a comeback in March, fall silent in February leaving the way clear for Mavis (the thrush) to rehearse any one of over one hundred tunes it has in its extended repertoire.
 Meanwhile, starlings freed of their autumnal murmurings will be heard to whistle as they seek out a cranny (or nook).
 Chaffinches start hesitantly but when others have had their say are still going strong, finishing with a flourish.
 The mellow laughter or ‘yaffing’ of green woodpeckers in flight can be heard.
 The key to breeding success for such birds will be the availability of invertebrates.
 Warmth encourages the early emergence of sugar-rich flowers such as celandines, the ninepetalled stars bursting through their leaves, garlic, and in these milder days, cow parsley.
 In early March, there is the annual flourish of blackthorn, the pungent whitewash marching at the double along the lanes from Chesham, Tring and Wendover taking perhaps a fortnight to reach the hilltops.
 Without this sugar-rush there will not be an explosion of flies and bugs to provide the source of carbohydrate essential if these birds are going to have sufficient energy to propagate.
 This web of life is fragile.
 No warmth, no flowers, wet grass means plenty of worms and ground beetles, meanwhile a sharp frost and bug and bird alike are sunk.

 On warm March days look out for the sulphur-winged brimstone butterflies emerging from hibernation, normally but not always ahead of small tortoiseshells.
 Our mild winters now support overwintering red admirals hitherto delayed abroad until the first favourable continental winds.
 However, a forestalled spring and shortage of suitable nectar-producing flowers will mean fewer eggs are laid and therefore less predation of the food plants.
 The web of life is selfregulating.
 So in good years an excess of caterpillars will consume all the food leading to shortages later in the season.